 For the last 30 years, the Kansas Coalition Against Sexual and Domestic Violence (KCSDV) has been Kansas’s leading voice on sexual and domestic violence.
-We enhance response and prevention efforts through training, public policy advocacy, public awareness programs, and support to professionals and local crisis centers.
+We enhance response and prevention efforts through training, public policy advocacy, public awareness programs, accreditation of programs, and support to professionals and local crisis centers.

 The Coalition allows all Kansans working to end violence to join forces, making our work stronger, smarter, and more effective.